takuya/reminder_cmd/README.md

 # list_of_list

-shows reminders list (calendar)
+Subcommand to shows list of reminders lists (calendar list).

 # list

-list up  all of reminder  in mac
+Subcommand to list up  all of reminder  in mac .

 # add

-add Reminder to default list
+Subcommand to add a reminder to default list.

 ```
 $> reminder_cmd add remember_the_milk